apps.ilsos.gov logo

 When to Use

-- Verify whether a business name is registered in Illinois.
+• Confirm whether a business name is registered in Illinois and retrieve its file number and status.

 Workflow